 Corrupt Corporate Executive: Many, though they're just as likely to mock people with anti-corporate sentiments (see the Wal-Mart and "environmental hysteria" episodes).

 Country Matters: In an episode on profanity, even the people speaking out against censorship hesitated to say "cunt" (though one noted that it wasn't because of his own taboos, but the fact that he would take flak from his wife for it).
 Penn himself, although he won't use it as often as similar words, will occasionally use it, including once in reference to Mother Teresa's convent.

 Creator Provincialism: Lampshaded; "Scouring the globe" to find ghosts involves visiting California, Virginia and Texas.
 As Penn says, "we barely even left our own time zone".

 Cultural Cringe: The anti-fast food people from the Fast Food episode literally cannot stop talking about how fat and stupid they think their fellow Americans are.

 Darker and Edgier: Episodes about subjects like the death penalty have an understandably darker tone than episodes about subjects like pseudoscience.

-Due to the Dead: The so-called-doctor who tells a widow "luckily he died" —regarding his deceased husband, a nice man but not entirely supportive of her career — made a very tasteless joke but is far from the worst individual depicted on the show.
+Due to the Dead: The so-called-therapist who tells a widow "luckily he died" —regarding her deceased husband, a nice man but not entirely supportive of her career — made a very tasteless joke but is far from the worst individual depicted on the show.

 Enemy Mine: Straight-up defied in "Holier Than Thou", when they call the Dalai Lama's somewhat shady background to the audience's attentionnote He was part of the wealthy ruling priest class in Tibet (which was an oppressive Third World theocracy before the Chinese took over), and he has been involved in several attempts to win Tibetan independence through violent means with CIA backing and remind them that the simple fact that he hates China doesn't necessarily make him a good person.